-I use cheap canvas and canvas panels for plein air work and either “gallery wrapped” canvas or linen for larger work.
+I use cheap canvas and canvas panels for plein air work and either “gallery wrapped” canvas or linen for larger paintings in the studio.
 I’ve been known to make my own linen panels by mounting Claussen’s #13 triple oil-primed Belgian linen to birch or maple plywood panels that I cut to size.

 Brushes & Knives

 - I primarily paint with a large chip brushes (cheap, disposable hardware store bristle brushes), filberts, and a painting knife, but I admit to keeping several brushes on hand for special uses.
 When doing large work, I use house paint brushes.
 Bring your favorite brushes AND something large (#10) maybe a large filbert or a flat, either synthetic or bristle, AND something even larger, like a 2-3″ chip or house painting brush.
 Just make sure your bristles are stiff, not soft.